endlos99/xdt99/doc/MANUAL.md

 To convert from between TIFILES/v9t9 files and plain files, we can use the from and to options `-F` and `-T`, where the reference is the TIFILES/v9t9 format.
-Since plain files lack meta data information, we need to add that data with the file type option `-f` and the name option `-n`.
+Since plain files lack metadata information, we need to add that data with the file type option `-f` and the name option `-n`.

     $ xdm99.py -F hello-s.tfi